 Q: I know that both Aderans and Intercytex are doing research with cloning hair.
 Is there any difference in their approaches?
 A: Aderans is using the “two-cell” approach.
 They feel that the best way to produce viable hair follicles is to use a combination of inducer cells and responder cells.
 Each would be multiplied separately […]

-Q: I have not seen any research in the medical literature that indicates to me that cloning is close at hand.
-Am I missing something?
-A: Possibly the most interesting work related to cloning hair was done by Colon Jahoda in England.
-Jahoda’s work is significant because he identified an inducer cell — i.e. fibroblasts […]
+Q: I have heard that Dr. Jahoda was able to clone hair.
+Is that true?
+A: Possibly the most interesting work related to cloning hair was done by Colon Jahoda in England over a decade ago.
+Dr. Jahoda’s work is significant because he identified an inducer cell — i.e. fibroblasts in the outer portion of […]